Caen's Lair

 "Yeah.
 I should have."

 But he hadn't.
-There was no way to explain it now, no way to give voice to the mindless need to sever all ties to this place that he could find in himself, to cut the jagged pieces of his home town out of his head so he could function again.
-The phantom ache dogged him still, although medication and therapy and not living in fucking Lake End helped.
+There was no way to explain it now, no way to make his frantic need to sever all ties to this place that he could find in himself sound palatable.
+He'd had to cut the jagged pieces of his home town out of his head and sterilize the wound so he could function again.

 She nodded.
 He nodded.
-They pulled apart, and she turned away again.
+They pulled apart, and Lia turned away again.
 Tump was near paralyzed by the fear that she would get up now and ironically, he would never see her again.
 Even if, in his heart of hearts, he still wanted them all in his life, how would they even fit into it, now?

 Did it even matter what he wanted when the space he'd left behind was already so filled with everyone's memories of him that he couldn't have wedged himself in if he tried?